When Should I Send a Sympathy Gift?

 Sending a sympathy gift immediately after a loved one passes is a way to lend your emotional support and comfort right away.
 The shock of loss is often overwhelming and difficult to process, and sending a gift in the near aftermath of a death can help to make the loss--and the support--feel more real.

-Items like our Memorial Throw, for example, can be displayed alongside flower arrangements during a memorial service.
+Items like our Giving Collection Comfort Shawl, for example, can be displayed alongside flower arrangements during a memorial service.

 There are downsides to sending a sympathy gift immediately after someone passes that you may want to consider.